Documentation

 That's a very quick overview of Motion for React's basic features.
 But there's a lot more to learn!

-Or, you can dive straight in to our Fundamentals examples.
-Each comes complete with full source code that you can copy/paste into your project.
+Or, you can learn by doing, diving straight into our collection of Fundamentals examples.
+Each comes complete with full source code that you can copy-paste into your project.

-It's also trusted by Framer to power its amazing no-code animations and gestures.
+It's also trusted by companies like Framer and Figma to power their amazing no-code animations and gestures.

 In this guide, we'll learn how to install Motion and take a whirlwind tour of its main features.